 What's New in Authorization Manager

-In Windows Server 2008, several new features were introduced in Authorization Manager.
+With this version of Windows, several new features are available in Authorization Manager.
 These include:

-Authorization Manager stores can be stored in Microsoft SQL Server databases, Active Directory Domain Services (AD DS), Active Directory Lightweight Directory Services (AD LDS), or XML files.
+Authorization Manager stores may now be stored in a Microsoft SQL Server database, as well as in Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS) or in an XML file.
 For more information, see Connect to an SQL-based Authorization Store.

-Support for business rule groups (groups whose membership is determined at run time by a script) is available.
+Support for business rule groups, that is, groups whose membership is determined at run-time by a script, is now available.
 For more information, see Create an Application Group within an Authorization Store.

-Support is available for custom object pickers, so that application administrators can use Authorization Manager for applications that use AD LDS or SQL user accounts.
+Support is now available for custom object pickers, so that application administrators can use the Authorization Manager MMC Snap-in for applications that use AD LDS or SQL user accounts.
+For more information about creating a custom object picker see Custom Object Picker at the Microsoft Web site (https://go.microsoft.com/fwlink/?LinkId=64027).
 For more information about using a custom object picker, see Choose Users or Groups with a Custom Object Picker.

-Many additional improvements and changes were made to Authorization Manager.
+Many improvements and changes to Authorization Manager have been made as well.
 Some of these are:

-Improvements were made to the Authorization Manager application programming interface (API), including optimization of common functions and the introduction of simpler, faster versions of commonly used methods, such as AccessCheck.
+Improvements to the Authorization Manager Application Programming Interface (API), including optimizations of common functions and the introduction of simpler, faster versions of commonly used methods, such as AccessCheck.

 LDAP queries are not limited to only user objects.